Who leads Computing at The Divine Mercy?

 This webpage relates to how we cover the Computing Curriculum at The Divine Mercy.
 For KS1 and KS2 look at the national KS1 & Computing Curriculum.
 In Early Years the Technology area of Development Matters covers the national Computing requirements.

-Our teachers our free to adapt the scheme as they see fit to ensure our children get the most relevant and effective Computing learning they need.
+Our teachers are free to adapt the scheme as they see fit to ensure our children get the most relevant and effective Computing learning they need.

 What will my child use to help them learn Computing at The Divine Mercy?